 Additionally, a student requesting to reside in PQC Housing must also submit a recent negative COVID-19 test prior to approval to move into housing.
 If there is an incident of COVID-19 symptoms or a positive test from a resident in PQC Housing, the impacted students may be moved into a quarantined space until said student is symptom-free.
 All residents impacted may be required to resume regular COVID-19 testing to ensure no further spread.
 Social distancing and face coverings will be required in shared and public spaces of residence halls and apartments until further notice.
 Students residing in off-campus PQC Housing may remove face coverings once inside their assigned apartments.
 While the COVID-19 Response and Return to Campus Plan is implemented, the guest and visitation process is temporarily suspended.
-Students and/or non-students.
+Students in PQC sponsored housing are not allowed guests, including other currently enrolled students and/or non-students.
 This temporary suspension includes family members, daytime and overnight guests.